stevenbenner/stevenbenner.com/src/content/posts/2010-11-26-how-to-set-up-a-team-fortress-2-dedicated-server-on-ubuntu.md

 ./steam
 ```

-Now you’ll need to have srcds check for TF2 updates.
+Now you’ll need to have SRCDS check for TF2 updates.

 ```shell
 ./steam -command update -game tf -dir .
 ```

 That’s it!
 Your Steam software and TF2 server software have been fully updated.
-Now you can start the srcds process again and get back to gaming.
+Now you can start the SRCDS process again and get back to gaming.

 ```shell
 /etc/init.d/srcds start